-What Is a Disney Magic Mobile Pass and Do You Really Want to Use It?
+What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

-Whether you call it the Mobile Magic service, the MagicMobile app or the Magic Mobile service, Disney World’s new pass on a phone is causing quite a stir.
+Whether you call it the Disney Magic Mobile service, the MagicMobile app or the Magic Mobile pass, Disney World’s new app-based offering is causing quite a stir.
 From connecting tickets to a mobile device, to using the service in the parks, guests have a lot of questions.

 We recently took Disney’s Magic Mobile pass (MagicMobile) for a spin.
 Here’s what we found out.